-This presentation: OSI Metrics - March 2021 (PDF) (updated: March 2021) provides annual inspection metrics for the compliance programs overseen by the Office of Scientific Investigations, or OSI and the Office of Study Integrity and Surveillance, or OSIS, in FDA’s Center for Drug Evaluation and Research (CDER).
+This presentation: OSI Metrics - February 2022 (PDF 1.74MB) (updated: February 2022) provides annual inspection metrics for the compliance programs overseen by the Office of Scientific Investigations, or OSI and the Office of Study Integrity and Surveillance, or OSIS, in FDA’s Center for Drug Evaluation and Research (CDER).
 The vast majority of these inspections are conducted by FDA’s Office of Regulatory Affairs (ORA).

 The slides contain information from FY2021.